Chet Culver: Post-gubernatorial career

 "Gov. Chet Culver has bet much of his political future on alternative energy.
 The power fund was a centerpiece of his campaign for governor, and he managed to push the program through the Legislature.
 Lawmakers have allocated $49.6 million for the effort over the last two years."

 Electoral history

 Personal life

 Culver is a Presbyterian and has served as an elder.
 His wife Mariclare is a Roman Catholic.
 Mariclare is also a lawyer with the Office of the Attorney General.
 She left the office in 2023 after Democrat Tom Miller lost his re-election bid and the incoming Republican asked for her resignation and that of 18 other staffers.
-His wife gave her personal endorsement to John Edwards in the 2008 Iowa Caucus, then a week after Edwards dropped out he endorsed Barack Obama on February 7, 2008 in Omaha, Nebraska, as the Democratic nominee in the 2008 presidential election.
+His wife gave her personal endorsement to John Edwards in the 2008 Iowa Caucus.
+A week after Edwards dropped out, he endorsed Barack Obama on February 7, 2008 in Omaha, Nebraska, as the Democratic nominee in the 2008 presidential election.